BIG Tree Giveaway

-In 2024 Eastside Audubon Society partnered with the Carbon Capture Foundation to give away over 700 trees.
-Carbon Capture Foundation is a local nonprofit that distributes trees for planting programs that utilize the power of community, landowners, schools, conservation districts, volunteers, and forestry professionals to ensure the trees are the happiest they can be, and capture as much carbon as possible.
+Eastside Audubon Society is partnering with the Carbon Capture Foundation to give away over 800 trees.
+Carbon Capture Foundation is a WA nonprofit that distributes trees for planting programs that utilize the power of community, landowners, schools, conservation districts, volunteers, and forestry professionals to ensure the trees are the happiest they can be, and capture as much carbon as possible.

-These trees are for anyone!
+This year’s selections include Grand fir, Doug fir, Red Alder, and Big leaf maple.
+These are big trees, and need plenty of space to thrive.
 If you have extra space on your land or are looking for more native, environmentally friendly backyards, you can plant a tree and help to make a difference.
-The trees we are giving away are bare root trees, which means they will require more care than a potted specimen typically purchased from nurseries.

 Bigleaf Maple (Acer macrophyllum)